-To manage Docker containers on Windows 10/8/7, Linux (Ubuntu, CentOS, Redhat…) and macOS graphically use these top and best in class Docker GUI desktop and web management tools in free or opensource category.
+To manage Docker containers on Windows 10/8/7, Linux (Ubuntu, CentOS, Redhat…), and macOS graphically use these top and best-in-class Docker GUI desktop and web management tools in the free or open-source category.

 Portainer- UI For Docker

 Portainer community edition is the open-source GUI for Docker which is extremely light in weight, just a few Kbs.
 The best thing, it is cross-platform and supports Windows 10/8/7, Linux, and macOS for installation.
 The administration of individual Docker Engines is usually carried out using the Docker CLI when using the Community Edition and Portainer provides it with a free, intuitive, and easy-to-deploy Docker GUI that enables the management of containers, volumes, and more.

 After logging in to Portainer CE, the Dashboard will display a good overview of the Docker host.
 In a single glance, hardware information such as the number of processors and the amount of RAM, as well as Docker-specific information (number of containers, images, volumes, and networks) can be seen.

 You can take a demo of Portainer before actually installing it on your own machine.
 The demo account username is admin and password tryportainer, use and you will get full fledge Dashboard.
 From where you can create Docker containers and management of other services.
 Note: In every 15 minutes the demo account will be reset.

 In addition, it offers application templates, user management, and further possibilities, which are not available with Docker alone and offer a large added value.
 Some of its templates are WordPress, OpenFass, IronFucntions, CockroachDB, Microsoft OMS agent, and more.

 User management of Portainer web GUI for docker, in particular, holds great potential if it were to be expanded to include comprehensive rights management in the future.
 Furthermore, it is also available on popular NAS box OS such as Synology and Asustor ADM.